masak/alma/README.md

 "Shame," he says with mock regret and an acerbic smile, "we barely got to know each other."
 He pulls the trigger.

-*click*
+*\*click\**

-Dryden lowers the handgun slightly, understanding slowly dawning in his eyes.
+Dryden lowers the handgun slightly.
+Understanding slowly dawns in his eyes.

 Bond holds up a pistol magazine.
 "I know where you keep your gun," he states, matter-of-factly.
 "I suppose that's something."

-Dryden has a look of dread and despair to him.
+Dryden has a mild look of dread and despair to him.
 "True," he says after a while.
 "How did he die?"

 "Your contact?" asks Bond.
 Dryden nods, minutely.
 "Not well."